-Many academic institutions and research groups have funding available for their students and researchers to expand their knowledge outside the classroom, as well as sharing their research and networking to a broader audience.
+Many academic institutions and research groups have funding available for their students and researchers to expand their knowledge outside the classroom, as well as for sharing their research and networking with a broader audience.
 There are many opportunities around campus to find financial aid.
-Check with your own faculty, student services, student delegations, international affairs, head researchers or specialized boards dedicated to energy related issues (e.g. environmental committees and research centers).
+Check with your own faculty, student services, student delegations, international affairs, head researchers or specialized boards dedicated to energy related issues (e.g. environmental committees and energy research centers).
 Inspire them to help you be part of The International Student Energy Summit.

 Governmental Organizations and International Cooperation Agencies

 Local and national governmental agencies might offer financial support for student and youth knowledge expansion.
 Your local government may be keen for you to develop skills that will build community projects and capacity.
 National governments may have specific targets for international cooperation or youth education with funding dedicated to these causes.
-Finding this funding will require some research on both local and national levels to obtain the right contact, but it is worthwhile to pursue.
+Finding this funding will require some research on both local and national levels to obtain the right contact, but it is a worthwhile effort to pursue.

 If you are involved in any energy-related clubs or organizations, particularly if you are an executive member, reach out for any opportunities to fund your experience.
 You may find an organization that is happy to assist you in exchange for a blog post written about the Summit or a research paper on a topic presented on at the Summit.
 Be open to creative collaboration and trades.